 In another study, researchers combined fractional ablative and non-ablative laser resurfacing treatments on one half of the face and purely ablative on the other.
 Using just eight subjects, they found there were improvements in wrinkles and pigment in both groups, and results were equivalent.
 However, in the combination areas, there were fewer immediate side effects.17

-Are laser resurfacing facials FDA approved?
+Is laser resurfacing FDA approved?

 Despite this sparse clinical evidence, several laser resurfacing manufacturers have gained FDA 501K clearance for their professional machines.
 So, this is some good reassurance that approved machinery is safe and effective.